IEtherMac

 gates:

-input upperLayerIn @labels(EtherFrame); // to ~EthernetEncapsulation or ~IMacRelayUnit
+input upperLayerIn @labels(EtherFrame); // To ~EthernetEncapsulation or ~IMacRelayUnit

-output upperLayerOut @labels(EtherFrame); // to ~EthernetEncapsulation or ~IMacRelayUnit
+output upperLayerOut @labels(EtherFrame); // To ~EthernetEncapsulation or ~IMacRelayUnit

-inout phys @labels(EthernetSignal); // to the network
+inout phys @labels(EthernetSignal); // To the network

 }